 NEW THIS YEAR!
-Lectures will be held across the street from IPS at the Hampton Inn (2000 Jefferson Davis Hwy., Arlington, VA 22202) in the Dogwood Room located on the first floor.
+Lectures will be held across the street from IPS at the Radisson Hotel (2020 Jefferson Davis Hwy., Arlington, VA 22202).
 A sign in the lobby will direct you.

 Each lecture begins at 5:00 p.m. followed by a 15-minute Q&A session.
 Afterwards, guests are invited to attend a complimentary wine and cheese reception at 6:15 p.m. on the first floor of the IPS campus (2001 Jefferson Davis Hwy., Arlington, VA, 22202).

-Walking directions from the Hampton Inn to IPS: walk across at the light on 20th Street South and Jefferson Davis Hwy.
+Walking directions from the Radisson Hotel to IPS: walk across at the light on 20th Street South and Jefferson Davis Hwy.
 Turn right and walk one block to 2001 Jefferson Davis Hwy.

 There is no charge to attend the Newman Lectures however donations are greatly appreciated.
 To make reservations, please RSVP below or contact Nancy Flynn at firstname.lastname@example.org or call 703.416.1441 ext.
 127.

 To learn more about the Blessed Newman Lecture Series, click here.